DrBretto/infotropy/docs/modules/maxwells-demon.md

 29. Modify the state logic in [`src/App.tsx`](src/App.tsx) to render the `MaxwellsDemon` component when selected.
 30. Update the `DescriptionSection` content logic in [`src/App.tsx`](src/App.tsx) to display the description from [`docs/modules/maxwells-demon.md`](docs/modules/maxwells-demon.md).
 31. Write unit tests for the ball counting and background color calculation logic.
-32. Write integration tests for the `MaxwellsDemon` component, including testing the door button functionality.
+32. Write integration tests for the `MaxwellsDemon` component, including testing the clickable door functionality.
 33. Ensure all tests pass.
 34. Update [`docs/modules/maxwells-demon.md`](docs/modules/maxwells-demon.md) with any implementation details.
 35. Update [`docs/todo-maxwells-demon.md`](docs/todo-maxwells-demon.md) by checking off completed items.